-VALEDICTORIAN & SALUTATORIAN
+VALEDICTORIAN AND SALUTATORIAN

 Valedictorian is chosen by highest cumulative G.P.A.
 Salutatorian is chosen by second highest cumulative G.P.A.
-Senior students must have attended 4 semesters at Green City High School to be eligible for these awards.
+All students attaining the status of Summa Cum Laude (4.0+ cumulative G.P.A.) will be given special recognition during the graduation ceremony.
+Senior students must have attended 4 semesters at Green City R-1 High School to be eligible for these awards.